A Colorado-based startup wanted to redesign their first-generation IoT product for lower cost, larger volumes, and better performance.

 Typical sprinkler systems waste up to 50% of the water they use, and the founders of a Colorado startup called Rachio wanted to change that.

 With some custom-designed software and an initial round of funding, Rachio had already put a revolutionary product on the market: a small, wall-mounted controller that works with existing electronic irrigation systems to make watering smarter and more efficient.

-More than just a handy way of turning sprinklers on and off, the WiFi-enabled Rachio system gives owners full control via a dedicated smartphone app and uses real-time local weather data to make watering in the rain a thing of the past.
+More than just a handy way of turning sprinklers on and off, the WiFi-enabled Rachio system gives owners full control via a dedicated smartphone app.
+The app uses real-time local weather data to make automated sprinklers wastefully watering in the rain a thing of the past.

 They needed to redesign if they wanted to scale up and head off potential competitors.

-In response, we assembled a project team combining industrial design expertise with mechanical and electrical engineering to ensure that each of our client’s goals got full consideration.
+In response, we assembled a project team combining industrial design expertise with mechanical and electrical engineering to make sure all of Rachio’s goals got full consideration.

-The second-generation Rachio uses half as many parts as the original, eliminates screws and external fasteners, and condenses three PCBs worth of electronics onto one.
-By reducing assembly costs, Rachio was able to keep all of its production in the U.S., and by consolidating connectors into a single array, the device makes multiple watering zones easier to setup, and easier to reconfigure.
+Our team redesigned the first generation of Rachio’s smart sprinkler controller to use half as many parts as the original, eliminate screws and external fasteners, and condense three PCBs worth of electronics into one.
+This eliminated harmful waste, and it reduced product complexity and assembly costs to allow Rachio to keep production in the U.S. And by consolidating connectors into a single array, the device is easier to setup, and easier to reconfigure.